 A few thoughts on Uddiyana Bandha

-This short post was inspired by a question from a colleague regarding Uddiyana Bandha… The question was ‘how do you feel uddiyana bandha during the practise of Ashtanga vinyasa.
+This short post was inspired by a question from a student regarding Uddiyana Bandha… The question was ‘how do you feel uddiyana bandha during the practice of Ashtanga vinyasa?’

-A yoga teacher teacher training gives us the opportunity to delve deep into the subtleties of the practice including explorations in anatomy of the bandhas.
+A yoga teacher training gives us the opportunity to delve deep into the subtleties of the practice including explorations in the anatomy of the bandhas.

-Come see for yourself at one of our upcoming trainings.
+Come see for yourself at one of our upcoming training.